The-Marcy-Lab-School/2-0-0-assignment/README.md

 3. Cooking
 4. Running

 Do you need to add the numbers...or is that given to us for free by the ordered list tag?
+The list tag needs to have an `id` attribute of `"hobbies"`.

 # Question 6 - add some classes
 Ids should be unique, but you can repeat class names, so lets try that.
 On only the `Chess` and `Coding` `li`s, add a class attribute of `nerd`.